Glytcher/ChangeMetadata/README.md

 - [x] Add support for Deezer
 - [x] Add disc metadata
 - [ ] Make the config file optional, since you dont need credentials for Deezer
-- [ ] Handle extended/alternative versions of albums not available on Spotify/Deezer
+- [ ] Handle extended/alternative versions of albums not available on Spotify or Deezer